Computer Vision#

 CV06 - Multi-Object Tracking with YOLOv8 + ByteTrack#

 Apply a pretrained YOLOv8 detector combined with the ByteTrack association algorithm to track multiple objects across video frames, assigning each a persistent identity.
-No training is required - the lab focuses on end-to-end inference on custom videos.
+No training is required; the lab focuses on end-to-end inference on custom videos.

-CV07 - Variational Autoencoder (VAE & cVAE)#
+CV07 - Variational Autoencoder (VAE and cVAE)#

 Implement a Variational Autoencoder on MNIST to learn a probabilistic latent space, then sample from it to generate new handwritten digits.
 The lab also covers the Conditional VAE (cVAE) variant, which lets you control which digit class is generated.